 Loikaw is on your way back to Yangon and takes roughly 6 hours from Inle Lake (Nyaungshwe).
 The place is famous for the Kayan women, one of the many tribes living in Myanmar.
 Kayan women are often called Long-Neck Women, however, it seems a bit disrespectful to use the latter.
 We would highly recommend not visiting the Loikaw Karen Women tourist village but rather encountering them in the Loikaw village itself.
 See them shopping at the market, taking kids to school and just going by their daily lives.
 Also, if you have heard about the Karen Women in Chiang Mai, you must know that these ladies originally come from Myanmar.
 We highly recommend avoiding Chiang Mai Karen Women village as it goes against any ethical tourism standards and rather meeting the gorgeous ladies at the place they come from – Loikaw.

 You can spend just a couple of hours exploring Loikaw, or half a day and then take a bus to Yangon, your final destination.
 There are many stunning Pagodas in Loikaw as well, they should not be missed.
 Especially, because tourism is close to none here, so you will feel immersed in an absolutely different world.
+Go get to know the Kayan women and the beauty of their culture.

 Yangon – 1 Day